Hyrull/Sarge/README.md

 - Will react with a blue heart to anyone saying "good bot" or "i love you Sarge".
 - Has a tiny chance of answering a meme to anyone saying "crazy".

-###  Why did you even code these?
+###  "Why did you even code these?" :
-- /american-snake-count - See how many times Sarge reacted a snake to "american"
+- /american-snake-count - See how many times Sarge reacted a snake to "american".
 - /french-snake-count - Same, but with "french".
 I love clutter commands.
 - /greetings - Sends a short video of that creature saying "...greeetiiiings!".
 Don't ask.